mongodb-partners/S3toAtlas/README.md

 ![](https://github.com/Babusrinivasan76/atlasgluestudiointegration/blob/main/images/VPC%20Creation/28.create%20a%20job.png)

 Copy the Code from the [link](https://github.com/mongodb-partners/S3toAtlas/blob/main/code/pyspark_s3toatlas.py) and paste

-Update the code for S3 bucket details (#ds) , MongoDB Atlas Connection  (#mongo_uri), database, collection, username and password details
+In the code, you'll find the S3 bucket details (#ds) , MongoDB Atlas Connection  (#mongo_uri), database, collection, username and password details.
+The Job Parameters (see below) will be used to populate these variables.
+But you can also choose to change the variables as seen below:

 ![](https://github.com/Babusrinivasan76/atlasgluestudiointegration/blob/main/images/VPC%20Creation/29.copy%20the%20code.png)